ZclassicDev/zcash-gitian/README.md

 You'll be asked to (optionally) refer to a gpg key in gitian.yml.

-You can generate a keypair specifically for zcash gitian builds with a command like the one below.
+You can generate a keypair specifically for zclassic gitian builds with a command like the one below.

 ```
 gpg2 --quick-gen-key --batch --passphrase '' "Harry Potter (zcash gitian) <hpotter@hogwarts.wiz>"